 That said, obviously, there are plenty of people around the region citing this disgusting video as something that has been motivating.
 As the Secretary said this morning, while we as Americans, of course, respect free speech, respect free expression, there’s never an excuse for it to become violent.

 Sept.
-13: Clinton met with Moroccan Foreign Minister Saad-Eddine Al-Othmani.
-She condemned what she called the “disgusting and reprehensible” anti-Muslim video and the violence that it triggered.
-She said, “Islam, like other religions, respects the fundamental dignity of human beings, and it is a violation of that fundamental dignity to wage attacks on innocents.
+13: Clinton meets with Moroccan Foreign Minister Saad-Eddine Al-Othmani.
+She condemns what she calls the “disgusting and reprehensible” anti-Muslim video and the violence that it triggered.
+She says, “Islam, like other religions, respects the fundamental dignity of human beings, and it is a violation of that fundamental dignity to wage attacks on innocents.
 As long as there are those who are willing to shed blood and take innocent life in the name of religion, the name of God, the world will never know a true and lasting peace.”

 Sept.
 13: At a campaign event in Colorado, Obama again uses the phrase “act of terror.”
 He says: “I want people around the world to hear me: To all those who would do us harm, no act of terror will go unpunished.”

 Sept.
 13: A CIA World Intelligence Review (WIRe) report, “Libya: Government Poorly Positioned to Address Attacks,” says, “We assess the attacks on Tuesday against the US Consulate in Benghazi began spontaneously following the protests at the US Embassy in Cairo and evolved into a direct assault against the Consulate and a separate US facility in the city.”
 (The Benghazi committee report later would say that the report was “rife with errors.”
 It included, for example, a section that was mistakenly titled “Extremists Capitalized on Benghazi Protests,” which the committee said should have been titled “Extremists Capitalized on Cairo Protests.”)